 Useful technique when presented with a cue card in IELTS speaking part 2.

 In the IELTS speaking test part 2 you are given a cue card and have to give a 2 minute talk where you must ‘Describe’ something or some situation.

-Often this can be stressful for people in the heat of the exam, many people just go blank and cannot think of ideas or may have no experience of the the topic presented to them.
+Often this can be stressful for people during the exam, many people just go blank and cannot think of ideas or may have no experience of the the topic presented to them.
 This can be a cause for anxiety but in fact you do not need to worry.
 There are 2 ways to deal with this.

 There are 2 approaches:

 1. Just lie and make up a story or situation.

 2. Be honest with the examiner, then use a conditional sentence to change it while still keeping on topic.

 Let me explain what I mean by example number 2 above.
 Let’s imagine you are presented with a cue card like this one.

 So maybe you just cannot remember a time you visited a museum or Art gallery.
 What you could say is:

 “I can’t remember a museum or art gallery I have visited, however, if I had a chance I would love to go to the V & A museum in London.
 I heard that they have an exhibition at the moment about…… etc etc”

 I have changed the structure from ‘I would like to talk about….’ to ‘I can’t remember a museum or art gallery I have visited, however, if I had a chance I would love to go to….. ‘